 - If your child has an allergy to eggs (but is no longer a contradiction to giving MMR and Influenza vaccines)

-- Your baby may cry after the injection for a short while.
+- Cry after the injection for a short while.

-- Your baby may feel a little sore with slight redness and even a small lump over the injection site.
+- May feel a little sore with slight redness and even a small lump over the injection site.
 This should all clear within a few days.

-- Your baby may develop a fever, crankiness and a slight loss of appetite for about two to three days after the injection.
+- May develop a fever, crankiness and a slight loss of appetite for about two to three days after the injection.

 - Some parents may be concerned that the MMR vaccines are linked to autism.
-There is no scientific proof to this misconception and numerous studies done subsequently have debunked this link.
-Please consult your doctor if you have any concerns.
+There is no scientific proof to this misconception and numerous studies done subsequently have debunked this myth.
+You may consult your doctor if you have any concerns.

 Types of Child Immunisation